Shivam-Katare/petals/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape Petals
-- Inspired by the amazing CSS Grid community
-- Built with love for web developers everywhere

 ---

-Made with 💜 by the Petals team
+Made with 💜 by Shivam Katare